jellytech3438/HDmain/application/README.md

 ## How To Use
 - You need to follow these three steps :
 #### The Thing Need To Do At Beginning
-- You must have a computer with C language envieonment
+- You must have a computer with C language envieonment.
+- You can prepare your own input or get one after the first coding.
 #### The Thing Need To Do While Using
 -
 #### The Thing Need To Do At The End